ErikHen/PictureRenderer.Optimizely/README.md

 <br><br>
 ## Version history
 #### 2.1
 - Possible to show different images depending on media conditions.
-For example show different images for mobile screens.
+For example show a different image for mobile screens.
 #### 2.0
 - Possible to render webp format.
 Note that you need to use Baaijte.Optimizely.ImageSharp.Web v2.0+ for webp support.
 - Possible to set css class on img element.